 A good vocal makes a huge difference in a recording but what makes a good vocal?
-With wide variety genres and emotions to be expressed in music, there are many types of vocals to accommodate musical needs.
+With a wide variety of genres and emotions to be expressed in music, there are many types of vocals to accommodate musical needs.
 Every style of music has its own criteria for a “good” vocal.
 What makes the vocals of “My Girl” by Temptations good is different than what makes the vocals good on “Ain’t Too Proud to Beg” by the same group.

 Be able to define what makes a good vocal recording.

-Be able explain the steps to needed to produce a good recording.
+Be able to explain the steps needed to produce a good recording.

-Be able to produce good quality vocals using industry standard techniques.
+Be able to produce good quality vocals using industry-standard techniques.

 Be able to understand and utilize basic vocal recording techniques to produce quality vocals.

 Demonstrate an ability to effectively process and mix vocals into their tracks.